ximlu/hodor/urlscheme_en.md

-***Finally, Due to the various combinations of transmission control in the HTTP protocol, the author may have overlooked some aspects during testing.
-If you find that a certain function is not working according to the documentation or does not meet your expectations, please contact us via email at `hodorsoft@outlook.com`.
-Writing this software was not easy, and if you find it useful, we hope you can leave a positive review on the AppStore.
-Your support is our greatest motivation for future updates.***
+***If you have any usage questions, you can contact us via email at [hodorsoft@outlook.com](hodorsoft@outlook.com).
+You can also leave a five-star review on the App Store.
+Your support is the greatest motivation for our updates.***